List of Pentecostal denominations

-List of Pentecostal Pentecostal denominations.
-Many of this denominations are members of the Pentecostal World Fellowship.
+List of Pentecostal denominations.
+Many of these denominations are members of the Pentecostal World Fellowship.
 In North America, there is also an interdenominational organization called The Pentecostal/Charismatic Churches of North America (PCCNA).
 There is also a separate Nontrinitarian group of Pentecostal Churches commonly called Oneness Pentecostal Churches, but because of their differing views on the Trinity, they are generally categorized separately from Trinitarian Pentecostal and Full Gospel churches.
 Many of the membership numbers below are reported by the denominations themselves, and as such they should be considered approximate.
-Also, the list itself should not be considered comprehensive because there are many small, denominations which are below 100,000 in membership, and individual churches which chose not to affiliate with other denominations.
+Also, the list itself should not be considered comprehensive because there are many small denominations which are below 100,000 in membership, and individual churches which chose not to affiliate with other denominations.